 Here is a list of 3 performances which prove that there was a brain behind the beauty and that Monroe was more than a silly blonde, even if she played one… quite often!

 The 1953 sexy thriller Niagara was one of Monroe’s first feature films.
 The film centers around the dangerous sexual appetites of a woman who plots with her lover to murder her abusive and much older husband (played by Joseph Cotten).

-While upcoming comedies would result in Monroe being unfairly labeled as a silly blonde, in this film she’s too smart for her own good and her limitless sexuality makes her capable of anything, even a ruthless murder.
+Monroe was often unfairly labeled as a silly blonde.
+However in this film, she’s too smart for her own good and her limitless sexuality makes her capable of anything, even a ruthless murder.
 The film also contains what was at the time the longest walk ever to be filmed, a scene that made Monroe’s “sexy walk” famous, and showcased what the studio believed to be her best assets.
-Most of the praise for this moderately well-received film was on the beauty of Marilyn and Niagra Falls.
+Most of the praise for this moderately well-received film was attributable to the beauty of Marilyn and Niagra Falls.
 This first film of Monroe’s career shows the actress using her powerful sexuality in a way that is far different from her more famous comedic roles.
 By the way, Andy Warhol used a plan to promote this film to make his famous “Marilyn Diptych”.

 Gentlemen prefer blondes from 1953

-Many critics and unsuspecting viewers often make the mistake of thinking that Monroe was a silly blonde in real life, just because she played one in that kind of movie.
+Many critics and unsuspecting viewers often make the mistake of thinking that Monroe was a silly blonde in real life, just because she played one in the movies.

 Bus Stop from 1956

 Bus Stop was Monroe’s first role in a dramatic film.
 While the film itself received mixed reviews, Monroe’s performance as a mediocre singer in a nightclub unwittingly leading a naive young cowboy (played by Don Murray) received favorable reviews.